MasqueradeOfSilence/ransomware/README.md

-# ransomware
 Basic, isolated ransomware for IT 567.
 Done for educational purposes only :)